uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 Next we build the player on a breadboard and check everything works.

 #### Tin the components
-We first tin the switches, the LED pins, and the potentiometer (including on/off switch) to make them easier to solder.
+Tin the switches, the LED pins, and the potentiometer (including on/off switch) to make them easier to solder.
 To tin the switches, we heat up the the normally open (NO) tabs of the switches and touch the solder to the heated component to flow some solder on, then do the same for the common (C) tab.[^7]
 To tin the LED, the potentiometer, and the on/off switch we heat the wire and touch the solder to the heated wires to flow solder on.
 The potentiometer pins we use are the first three (shown in red in the next diagram) and the on/off switch (shown in blue) are the pair of pins at the end.